mgoltzsche/khelm/CONTRIBUTING.md

 # How to contribute

-Contributions, questions and feedback to this project are welcome.
+Contributions, questions and feedback are welcome.
 There are just a few small guidelines you need to follow.

 ## Community guidelines